jtlapp/electron-affinity/README.md

 ### Subclass APIs

 API classes may subclass other API classes.
 Electron Affinity exposes and binds the methods of ancestor API classes, but subclasses do not inherit the library's API type constraints.
-To get type constraints on a subclass, append the appropriate `implements` clause to its defintion.
+To get type constraints on a subclass, append the appropriate `implements` clause to its definition.
 Examples:

 ```ts
 import { ElectronMainApi } from "electron-affinity/main";